 Summer was very intense – to forget about all the problems in the world, and the inability to travel abroad, I would spend every minute in nature.
 I’ve hiked every single weekend and enjoyed it a lot.
 Some of the top hikes, that I’ve done this year included Trolltunga via Ferrata and Romsdalseggen Ridge.

-This was also a first time when I tried via Ferratas in Norway and I got hooked!
+This was also the first time when I tried via Ferratas in Norway and I got hooked!

 During this trip, I’ve visited several islands, which all had their own character.
 There was Hawaii-like Traena, puffin islands of Lovund, magical Vaeroy and the rest of Lofoten.
 This was a truly wonderful trip.